Home > London Travel Guide

 Where is the best area to stay in London?

-The best parts of London for first-time visitors are Covent Garden and Mayfair; their central locations makes it easy to visit many of the city’s biggest attractions or catch a play, and they’re both loaded with great restaurants and hotels – both have plenty of luxury and boutique accommodations, Covent Garden also provides budget options.
+The best neighborhoods of London for first-time visitors are Covent Garden and Mayfair; their central locations makes it easy to visit many of the city’s biggest attractions or catch a play, and they’re both loaded with great restaurants and hotels – both have plenty of luxury and boutique accommodations, Covent Garden also provides budget options.

 The best areas to stay in London for a local vibe are Camden (the birthplace of British Rock) and the East End (Jack the Ripper’s old haunt).
 These are also two of London’s best neighborhoods for nightlife, along with centrally-located Soho.

 The best areas in London for families with kids are the quieter neighborhood of South Kensington or in Marylebone, which is within easy reach of London Zoo.
 Both of these neighborhoods are near the immense Hyde Park, which is filled with paths and playgrounds, a small lake popular for boat rentals, and hosts the family-friendly Winter Wonderland during the colder months.

 The London area is home to six airports, but the two most commonly used by travelers are Heathrow (LHR) and Gatwick (LGW).
 Located 24 km from central London, Heathrow is the closest large airport to central London, and is also the best-connected, served by both underground metro (the Tube) and express train.
 Gatwick is about a 40 km drive from central London and connected by express train.
 To get from any London airport into central London without public transportation, we recommend pre-booking a car service rather than taking a taxi, which are notoriously expensive.

 As England is part of the United Kingdom, the official currency used in London is the pound sterling (£), commonly referred to as “the pound”.
 Similar to American pennies, there are 100 pence (p) to a British pound. £1 and £2 currencies are available as both coin and banknotes.